xn0px90/awesome-qubes-os/README.md

 ## Templates

+- [Building a TemplateVM for a new OS](https://forum.qubes-os.org/docs?topic=18972) - If you don’t like using one of the existing templates because of specific administration, package management or other building needs, you can build a TemplateVM for your distribution of choice.
 - [Debian templates](https://www.qubes-os.org/doc/templates/debian/) - The Debian template is an officially supported template in Qubes OS.
 - [Fedora templates](https://www.qubes-os.org/doc/templates/fedora/) - The Fedora template is the default template in Qubes OS.
+- [Linux HVMs](https://forum.qubes-os.org/docs?topic=19008) - Fixing Linux distro HVMs
 - [Minimal templates](https://www.qubes-os.org/doc/templates/minimal/) - The minimal templates are lightweight versions of their standard template counterparts.
 - [Multimedia template](https://forum.qubes-os.org/t/configuring-a-multimedia-templatevm/19055) - Configuring a “Multimedia” TemplateVM
 - [Pentesting: BlackArch](https://github.com/Qubes-Community/Contents/blob/master/docs/os/pentesting/blackarch.md) - BlackArch Linux is an Arch Linux-based distribution for penetration testers and security researchers.